|

 avoided).

 2).
 The dates on reaching their first flower.
-(For seedlings selected for trial
+(For seedlings selected for trial in 2005

-this information will be checked to see if it is relevant for predicting early,
+this information will be checked to see if it is relevant for predicting early, mid

 season or late flowering varieties, so that the best stopping dates are used).